JaredBeluzi/Windows-RAM-Monitoring/README.md

-## Goal
+## What does it do?

 ![alt text](https://github.com/JaredBeluzi/Windows-RAM-Monitoring/blob/main/logging_hist%20example.png?raw=true)

-Fill logging.csv with data about RAM usage for a shared Server.
+The program creates a logging_hist.csv as above with data about the RAM usage of a Windows PC.
-The data includes
+The data shown in the picture above shows from left to right:
 - process name
-- loop number of the day (useful for grouping the data on logging entries)
+- logging number of the day (useful for grouping on logging entries)
 - logging date
 - logging time
 - RAM usage in KB